 7. Indepth Standard Operating Procedures – Make sure your employee has all the information needed to complete the job.
 Confirm that they understand and accept the requirements.
 Step by step articles and also if possible videos to go with the wording is best practices.

 8. Say Well Done – Motivating the staff and making sure they are rewarded with a well done goes a long way.
-Make sure employees know that their efforts are recognised and appreciated.
+Make sure employees know that you recognise and appreciate their efforts.

 Create More Time To Synergise

-The video above which reviews the 4 hour work week book shows you what is needed in reducing your hours of physical work.
+The video above which reviews the 4 hour work week book shows you what you need to do in reducing your hours of physical work.
 Outsourcing work and delegating to staff is so important if you are serious about scaling your company out.
 Using the 80/20 rules helps you a lot where you get rid of the worst 20% of your clients so that you are never running at 100% capacity as this does not allow any room for growth.

 Invest in Your Staff